 Bicha, Karel Denis.
 “The Plains Farmer and the Prairie Province Frontier,

-Francis, Douglas and Howard Palmer, editors.
+Francis, Douglas and Howard Palmer, eds.
 The Prairie West,

 Knowles, Valerie.
 Strangers at Our Gates: Canadian Immigration and

-Magocsi, Paul Robert.
+Magocsi, Paul Robert, ed.
 Encyclopedia of Canada’s Peoples.
-(Toronto: University
+Toronto: University

 Widdis, Randy William.
 “Saskatchewan Bound: Immigration to a New Canadian

-- Douglas Francis and Howard Palmer, editors.
-The Prairie West, Historical Readings.
-(Edmonton: Pica Pica Press), 1992, 511.
+- Douglas Francis and Howard Palmer, eds.
+The Prairie West, Historical Readings (Edmonton: University of Alberta Press), 1992, 511.

-- Finns are not officially classified as Scandinavians, but for the purposes of this report, they have been grouped alongside the Scandinavians because of cultural, geographical, and immigrant history similarities.
+- Finns are not officially classified as Scandinavians, but for the purposes of this report, they have been grouped alongside other Scandinavian peoples because of their cultural, geographic, and historical links.